amiraa127/Dense_HODLR/README.md

 ####Build

-The easiest way to build the library is to use CMAKE [link](http://www.cmake.org).
+The easiest way to build the library is to use [CMake](http://www.cmake.org).
 Go to the project directory and run:
 ```
 mkdir build
 cd build